geoffdavis/talos-gitops/docs/README.md

 Welcome to the comprehensive documentation for the Talos GitOps home-ops cluster.
 This documentation is organized to help you quickly find the information you need, whether you're getting started, operating the cluster daily, or diving deep into specific components.

-> **📝 Documentation Status Note**: This documentation structure is currently being reorganized.
-Some links may reference files that are still being created.
-For immediate help, see the [Existing Documentation](#existing-documentation) section below for available resources.
+> **📝 Documentation Overview**: This documentation suite is comprehensive and actively maintained.
+All core operational procedures and component guides are production-ready.
+For immediate help with common tasks, see our quick reference sections below.

 ## Quick Start